markekraus/CorpseCannonSkyrimSEMod/README.md

 ### Manual

-* Extract the 7z file using 7-Zip.
+* Extract the Zip file.
 * Copy the extracted `MarkekrausCorpseCannon.esp` and `MarkekrausCorpseCannon.bsa` files to the `data` folder under your Skyrim: Special Edition installation folder.
 * Enable the plugin using whatever method you usually use.